rocket-pool/RPIPs/RPIPs/RPIP-HoustonHotfix.md

 In the meantime, 3x Immunefi bug bounties were raised regarding the onchain voting system.
 - A medium bug bounty that enabled a node operator to exit RPL stake via the onchain proposal challenge system.
-- Two high bug bounties that enabled someone to steal a proposer's bond by preventing them from responding to challenges While working on the bug bounties we decided to refactor how the voting system burns a veto'd proposer bond.
+- Two high bug bounties that enabled someone to steal a proposer's bond by preventing them from responding to challenges.
+While working on the bug bounties we decided to modify how the voting system burns a veto'd proposer bond.
 We decided to use RPL's burn function rather than transferring to the 0x0 address so that token supply is recorded accurately.

 Additionally, the community discovered that the Protocol DAO quorum guardrail is set too high, as it should be possible to match it with RPIP-4.
 The community also pointed out some small parameter name inconsistencies.

 There has also been discussion around a potential tokenomics rework prelude [RPIP-62](https://rpips.rocketpool.net/RPIPs/RPIP-62) that uses a combination of setting changes and reward tree changes, to deliver some of the value of Saturn earlier.
 One issue with rolling out these changes is that they would break the RPL scrub penalty that prevents a potential security exploit.
 Ultimately the scrub penalty will be removed in Saturn due to an improved proof-based mechanism but in the meantime it is needed.
-To give us the option to support RPIP-62, the scrub penalty change as been included in this hotfix.
+To give us the option to support RPIP-62, the scrub penalty change has been included in this hotfix.

 ## Specification